 - Frequently Asked Questions About Building a Garage

 - Final Thoughts: Why Cutting Costs May Not Always Be Worth It

 How Much Does it Cost to Build a Garage?

-Two-car garages have long been the most popular option for American homeowners.
-Naturally, they cost several thousand dollars more than a standard single-car option.
+Two-car garages have long been the most popular option for American homeowners who want to build a garage.
+Naturally, such a garage costs several thousand dollars more than a standard single-car option.